Putting together a new nursery before baby arrives?

 The key difference is size, and also the way sizes are standardized between mini and full-sized cribs.

-A great example of mini cribs at their best is the DaVinci Emily 2-in-1 mini crib (Amazon link).
+A great example of mini cribs at their best is the DaVinci Colby 4-in-1 mini crib (Amazon link).

 It has the great looks and stability of a full-sized crib, and converts to a twin bed eventually with a separate kit, but is way more friendly in tight spaces and for tight budgets!

-What is the size of a mini crib vs a standard crib?
+What is the size of a mini crib vs a standard or regular crib?

 So we know that mini cribs are smaller.
 That’s a no-brainer!